 Shredded pork skin – The pork skin (“bi”) is cooked and shredded then mix with a fermented rice powder called “thinh”.
 This topping does not add much taste to the dish but the crunch feeling after each bite will be a perfect balance.

-Pickles and vegetables - This is an indispensable part of the dish.
-Pickles are usually made from daikon and carrot, and the vegetables are cucumber, lettuce, and slices of tomato.
-Pickles and vegetables bring the taste of freshness, a little sour and spicy to the dish to make the dish less greasy.
+Pickles and vegetables – This is an indispensable part of the dish.
+Pickles are usually made from daikon and carrot, and vegetables are cucumber, lettuce, and slices of tomato.
+Pickles and vegetables bring the taste of freshness, a little sour and spiciness – which goes well with the hearty pork chop.

 Dipping sauce – If BBQ marinated pork chop is the centerpiece, the dipping sauce made from fish sauce is the spirit of broken rice.
 The sauce is slightly sugared, a little bit spicy, and salty to add more flavor to the rice.